coown-box/public/README.md

 ---

+## Corporate grade crypto solutions
+### Shared crypto wallets for insitutions, companies & private groups
+*The Swiss Army Knife for team finances on blockchain*

+✓ Multi-approval payments

+✓ Tokenized shares & voting

+✓ Built-in corporate governance

+✓ Regional KYC/KYB/UBO/AML compliance

+✓ White-label & enterprise-ready

-A decentralized application built on the Internet Computer (ICP)
+A decentralized application powered by Internet Computer Protocol (ICP)

+---
+## 📑 Scope
-This repository provides an overview and introduction to the technological framework.
+This repository provides an overview of the technical framework.

-Most repositories for the application are private as the source code is proprietary.
+Other repositories of COOWN's organization remain private, as the source code of the application is proprietary.

+---
+## 🔐 Licensing

+• Free accounts without ledger - available for every natural person

+• Free accounts with a ledger - available for residents of selected jurisdictions

+• Annual enterprise licenses — available at coown.box

+• Institutional white-label licenses e.g. for UTOPIA — available on request

 ---
 ## ▶️ Live Deployments

 ### 🌐 Production